 - Promote the content to the people listed in step 2.

 Any content creation should start with defining the keywords you are targeting – in other words, listing the keywords and search phrases where you'd like to improve your search engine ranking to eventually accelerate your sales.
 That includes both the keywords derived from your products and services, but also topics that your target audience is actively searching for and that are closely related to your business.
-For example, search terms like 'social wall' and 'social media aggregation tool' are directly associated with Flockler, but we also serve our core audience (marketing professional like you!) with topics such as optimising FB live broadcasts and how to improve your Instagram marketing strategy.
+For example, search terms like 'social wall' and 'social media aggregation tool' are directly associated with Flockler, but we also serve our core audience (marketing professional like you!) with topics such as optimising FB live broadcasts.

 The second step is to find great content using the selected keyword(s) and create a list of people who are sharing that content.
 Obviously, the total number of people sharing the content is vast, so you might only want to pick those who have a lot of followers and are influential in the topic or have been able to create a lot of engagement (likes, discussion, etc.).
 That's where tools like BuzzSumo will come in handy.